 The 10 Best Arthritis Gloves

-This wiki has been updated 30 times since it was first published in October of 2016.
+This wiki has been updated 31 times since it was first published in October of 2016.
 Arthritis is an insidious condition that causes pain and limits mobility, but these gloves are specially designed to reduce physical suffering in the hands and wrists by providing warmth, increasing circulation, and relieving aches and stiffness.
 They’re sold in a range of designs that provide support, compression, and heat, so be sure to talk with your doctor about which pair is right for you.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes